Vanesa155/jenkins-gitops-docker/README.md

 # Jenkins GitOps Docker Repository

+This project shows how to build a simple Python Flask app and automate its deployment using Jenkins, Docker, and ArgoCD with a GitOps approach.
+The Dockerfile containerizes the app, and the Jenkinsfile defines steps to build, push the image to Docker Hub, and update the Kubernetes manifest.

+A small fix was added to the Jenkinsfile to support Docker inside Jenkins by setting two environment variables.
+Jenkins connects to GitHub and Docker Hub using stored credentials, builds the image, and updates the deployment file in a GitOps repo.

+ArgoCD then watches that GitOps repo and applies the new deployment automatically in Kubernetes.
+You can expose the app via Minikube to test it.

+This setup shows a full CI/CD flow with modern DevOps tools.

 Welcome to the Jenkins GitOps Docker repository!
 This repository contains the Dockerfile, Jenkinsfile, and application code necessary for building and deploying a Flask application using Jenkins in a GitOps workflow.

 ## Overview